Durrës: Name

 The name Dyrrhachion is usually explained as a Greek compound from δυσ- 'bad' and ῥαχία 'rocky shore, flood, roaring waves', an explanation already hinted at in antiquity by Cassius Dio, who writes it referred to the difficulties of the rocky coastline, while also reporting that other Roman authors linked it to the name of an eponymous hero Dyrrachius.
-The mythological construction of the city's name was recorded by Appian (2nd century AD) who wrote that "the king of the barbarians of this country, Epidamnus gave the name to the city.
+The mythological construction of the city's name was recorded by Appian (2nd century AD), who wrote that "the king of the barbarians of this country, Epidamnus, gave the name to the city.
 His daughter's son Dyrrachius, built a port near the town that he called Dyrrachium".
 Stephanus of Byzantium repeated this mythological construction in his work.
 It is unclear whether the two toponyms referred originally to different areas of the territory of the city or whether they referred to the same territory.
 Classical literature indicates that they more probably referred to different neighbouring areas originally.
-Gradually, the name Epidamnus fell out of use and Dyrrachium became the sole name for the city.
+Gradually, the name Epidamnus fell out of use, and Dyrrachium became the sole name for the city.
 Archaeological research has shown that at the time of the foundation of Durrës, two distinct settlements existed on its territory.
 The first one is a hill site with no direct contact with the sea.
-It predates the colony and might represent the settlement which held the toponym known as Epidamnos in ancient literature.
-The hill site overlooks to its south the second site which is the territory of the port of Durrës, where the colony was founded.
+It predates the colony and might represent the settlement that held the toponym known as Epidamnos in ancient literature.
+The hill site overlooks to its south the second site, which is the territory of the port of Durrës, where the colony was founded.
 Its location on a rocky shore struck by waves on all sides reflects the description of the toponym Dyrrhachion.
 The distinction between these two districts of the city remained in place even much later.
 In the 19th century, Durrës proper was the district of the port, while the hill north of it was a separate settlement, Stani (Kodra e Stanit).